Wehra Dam

 The Wehra Dam (Wehratalsperre) is a dam which impounds the River Wehra near Wehr in the county of Waldshut in the German state of Baden-Württemberg.
 Its reservoir forms the lower basin of the Hornberg stage (Wehr Power Station) and it is thus part of the Schluchseewerk network.
-The upper basin of the pumped-storage power station is the Hornberg Basin; the cavern with its power station lies inside the mountain about half way between the two basins.
+The upper basin of the pumped-storage power station is the Hornberg Basin; the cavern with its power station lies inside the mountain about halfway between the two basins.